Heterogeneous Wasserstein Discrepancy for Incomparable Distributions: Heterogeneous Wasserstein discrepancy

 Let us first introduce additional notations.
 Fix $d \geq 1$ and consider two {\it nonlinear} mappings $\phi: \mbS^{d-1} \rightarrow \mbS^{p-1}$ and $\psi: \mbS^{d-1} \rightarrow \mbS^{q-1}.$ For any constants $C_\phi, C_\psi >0$, we define the following probability measure sets: $\mathscr{M}_{C_\phi} =\big\{\Theta \in \mathscr{P}(\mbS^{d-1}): \E_{\theta, \theta' \sim \Theta}[|\inr{\phi(\theta), \phi(\theta')}|] \leq C_\phi\big\}$ and $\mathscr{M}_{C_\psi} =\big\{\Theta \in \mathscr{P}(\mbS^{d-1}): \E_{\theta, \theta' \sim \Theta}[|\inr{\psi(\theta), \psi(\theta')}|] \leq C_\psi\big\}.$ We say that $C_\phi$, $C_\psi$ are {\it $(\phi, \psi)$-admissible} constants if the intersection sets $\mathscr{M}_{C_\phi}\cap \mathscr{M}_{C_\psi}$ is not empty.
 We hereafter denote $\mu_{\phi, \theta} = P_{\phi(\theta)}\# \mu \text{ and }\nu_{\psi, \theta} = P_{\psi(\theta)}\# \nu$ the pushforwards of $\mu$ and $\nu$ by projections over unit sphere $P_{\phi(\theta)}$ and $P_{\psi(\theta)}$, respectively.

 \paragraph{Informal presentation} While the distributions $\mu$ and $\nu$ are valued in different spaces, $\cX \subset \R^p$ and $\cY \subset \R^q,$ any projected distributions will live in real line, enabling the computation of 1D-Wasserstein distance (Figure ~\ref{fig:inform-present}, right).
 In order to generate random 1D projections in each of the spaces, we map a common random projection distribution from $\mbS^{d-1}$ into each of the projection spaces $\mbS^{p-1}$ and $\mbS^{q-1},$ through the mappings $\phi$ and $\psi$ (see Figure~\ref{fig:inform-present}, left).
-Hence, the main components of the {\it distributional sliced embedding OT discrepancy} will be the distribution $\Theta \in \mathscr{P}(\mbS^{d-1})$, the two embeddings $\phi$ and $\psi$ which will be wisely chosen.
+Hence, the main components of the {\it heterogeneous Wasserstein discrepancy} will be the distribution $\Theta \in \mathscr{P}(\mbS^{d-1})$, and the two embeddings $\phi$ and $\psi$ which will be wisely chosen.
 The resulting directions $\phi(\theta)$ and $\psi(\theta)$ form the projections $P_{\phi(\theta)}$ and $P_{\psi(\theta)}$ (see Figure~\ref{fig:inform-present}, center) used to compute several 1D-Wasserstein distances.